 “The ideal would be to phase out our current site and move everything over to the new site,” St. Onge said at the public hearing.

-Several Glencoe residents at Tuesday’s public hearing, which addressed whether to rezone the property Revolve Labs intends to buy, appeared skeptical about the company’s proposal.
+Several Glencoe residents at the hearing, which addressed whether to rezone the property Revolve Labs intends to buy, appeared skeptical about the company’s proposal.
 “Revolve Labs has not proven themselves to be good neighbors,” Gould said to St. Onge at the hearing.

-Crypto mining uses huge amounts of computing power, which need to be cooled by banks of fans.
-Over the past few years, the noise of these fans has led to complaints from residents living near crypto mining facilities across America.
+Crypto mining uses huge amounts of computing power, which requires banks of fans for cooling.
+Over the past few years, the noise of the fans has led to complaints from residents living near crypto mining facilities nationwide.

 In southwestern Minnesota, similar concerns about noise led to dozens of residents in Windom voicing their opposition in August to a conditional use application by Revolve Labs to build a facility there.
 The company pulled out of the proposal a month later, citing feedback from the community.